ammopt/koha-plugin-api-reprintsdesk/README.md

 Change `<enable_plugins>0<enable_plugins>` to `<enable_plugins>1</enable_plugins>` in your `koha-conf.xml` file
 Confirm that the path to `<pluginsdir>` exists, is correct, and is writable by the web server.
 Restart your webserver.
-Once set up is complete you will need to alter your `UseKohaPlugins` system preference.
 Finally, on the "Koha Administration" page you will see the "Manage Plugins" option, select this to access the Plugins page.

 ### Installing